teu5us/cl-multitran/README.md

 cd cl-multitran
 ```

-Run `make` or, if you have roswell, you may run `ros install roswell/mtran.ros`.
+If you have roswell installed, run `make` or `ros install roswell/mtran.ros`.

+Otherwise, if you have a compiler (e.g. sbcl) and quicklisp, run `make LISP=sbcl`.

 ## License